stolostron/rhacm-docs/README.md

 - Keep directories as short as possible.
    Example: `manage_apps/subscriptions.md` is easy for linking, readability, usability, etc...
    Without some regulation, things can get out of control with extra folders (we have all seen this): `managing/manage_all_the_things/manage_this_specific_thing/subscriptions.md`.
-- File names, let's not get craxy here, too.
+- File names, let's not get crazy here, too.
 Keep product abbreviations out of file names; we jus thave to keep changing them.
 And keep them as short and as intuitive as possible.
 - If you create a new file, remember to add a link to it in its parent/container topic and add a reference to it in the navigation file.
 - Remember to include necessary build tags (not needed until the transition)
 - If you refer to a product name, use a conref from the `conrefs.yml` file. (not needed until the transition-hard code instead)